.jpeg)

 14. Porto’s Bakery

 Porto’s is another bakery that takes pride in their coffee.
 On their homepage, you can see a brief intro video showcasing sweet treats as well as their artisanal brews.
 It goes on to show a range of other goods including meals, sandwiches, and rich glazed cakes.
-If, like them, your cafe and bakeshop has a range of different products on offer, a video can be a great way to showcase it all in a simple, digestible way.
+If, like them, your cafe bakery website features a range of products, a video can be a great way to showcase them.

 Simple bakery website ideas